ManageIQ/guides/ui/reports_charts.md

  * Widgets and
  * GTL screens.

-Reports definitions are stored under `product/reports/`, chars definitions are stored under `product/charts/`.
+Reports definitions are stored under `product/reports/` and chart definitions are stored under `product/charts/`.

 #### Reports